Motor Vehicle Policy

 Effective Date: 8/14/2015

 The purpose of this policy is to set forth the requirements applicable to all drivers who drive as a requirement of employment or authorized student activity.
-This policy pertains to Iona Vehicles (defined below) and employee-owned vehicles being used while conducting official and approved College business.
+This policy pertains to Iona Vehicles (defined below) and employee-owned vehicles being used while conducting official and approved University business.
 Iona University reserves the right to deny or revoke the driving privilege of any driver in the event that the driver does not meet the requirements of this policy.
-All drivers have a responsibility to their passengers, the College, and to the general public with whom they share the roads.
+All drivers have a responsibility to their passengers, the University, and to the general public with whom they share the roads.

 - MVR: Motor Vehicle Record – Any motor vehicle driving record, including violations.